csgf/jsaga-adaptor-rocci/docs/index.rst

 ============
 Installation
 ============
-(i)   Import this Java application in your preferred IDE (e.g. Netbeans).
+- Import this Java application in your preferred IDE (e.g. Netbeans).

-(ii)  Configure the application with the needed JSAGA jars files.
+- Configure the application with the needed JSAGA jars files.

-(iii) Configure the src/test/RunTest.java with your settings:
+- Configure the src/test/RunTest.java with your settings:

 .. code:: java